-In my post, 5 Tips For When You Are Trying To Adopt Older Foster Kids, I talked about getting the bed for our first potential boy WAY too soon.
+In my post about adopting older foster kids, I talked about getting the bed for our first potential boy WAY too soon.
 We jumped on the bandwagon and got our house ready about a year before any real kids showed up.

 Having a baby proof house with no kids is heartbreaking on a daily level and something I am sure potential adopters AND couples who lose babies can understand.

 Meeting The Kids At A Meet and Greet